- Training Model and Philosophy

 Outreach Training Experiences

-Baylor Counseling Center staff is frequently asked to consult with faculty/staff, friends, or family members about a specific student or situation, to provide staff development programs for other departments, present seminars or workshops for student groups, and provide other outreach services on campus.
-Senior staff members invite interns to co-present workshops during the fall semester to assist the intern in gaining experience in making presentations.
-Interns also participate in general outreach activities.
+Baylor Counseling Center staff are asked to provide staff development programs for other departments, present seminars or workshops for student groups, and provide other outreach services on campus.

 Interns will be expected to contribute to the mission of the BUCC by assisting with outreach efforts throughout the academic year.
 This may include tabling at campus events, promoting BUCC services, providing training for students or faculty/staff on mental health topics and engaging in afterhours outreach events.
-There is also an individualized Outreach Project required that the intern collaborates on with the Outreach Coordinator.
 The Outreach Coordinator will provide supervision and support but the intern is expected to show initiative and responsibility for the project.
 The Outreach Coordinator provides a biannual evaluation of the intern’s development of this competency, as well as yearlong consultation and support.

 Diversity and Multicultural Training Experiences